lipex360x/ViteTS-Boilerplate/README.md

 #### :zap: Introduction

-This is a boilerplate for React Project
+This is a boilerplate for React Project using Atomic Design with generator

 ---